 From Alice Polk Hill's 1915 book Colorado pioneers in picture and story.

-Gray's Peak is located in the Colorado region of the Rocky Mountains, standing approximately 14,350 feet high.
+Gray's Peak is in the Colorado Rocky Mountains, standing approximately 14,350 feet high.
 It is beside Torrey's Peak, named for Gray's close friend and colleague, John Torrey.
 Both peaks were named by botanist Charles C. Parry.
 Dr. Parry wrote: "In my first botanical exploration of the Rocky Mountain region of Colorado, in 1861, I applied the name of 'Torrey and Gray' to twin peaks which, from a distant view, had often attracted my attention."

 Charles Christopher Parry was born in Gloucestershire, England in 1823.
 Nine years later his family relocated to Washington County, New York.
 Parry studied medical botany and later obtained the degree of Doctor of Medicine from Columbia College.
 His earliest botanical collecting was done near his home in New York.
 For nearly thirty years his time was spent observing and collecting in the field.

 It is a common practice among botanists to name newly discovered plants after one another.
-It is a sign of respect and distinguishment to bestow the name of a colleague or friend upon a newly described specimen.
+It is a sign of respect to bestow the name of a colleague or friend upon a newly described specimen.
 Charles Parry went a step further when he named mountain peaks after his friends and colleagues Asa Gray and John Torrey.